Residue sums for superconformal indices: Further indices at rank one

 The analytic structure of a term in \eqref{eq:ressum-su2-n4-full} for fixed $i$ is highly non-trivial.
 Apart from simple poles at unflavored limits $y_a=y$, as we are now accustomed to, it also has poles of arbitrary degree whenever $p^m=q^n$, for any $m,n\in\mathbb{N}$.
 This is due to the factors of $\theta_q(p;p)_k$ and $\theta_p(q;q)_k$ in the denominators of the respective elliptic hypergeometric summands and reflects the fact that the original integrand develops higher order poles for such specializations.
 In terms of the chemical potentials $\sigma\equiv \sigma_1+i\sigma_2$ and $\tau=\tau_1+i\tau_2$, with $p=e^{2\pi i\sigma}$ and $q=e^{2\pi i\tau}$, this implies that the summands hit singularities when simultaneously

 for any $m,n\in\mathbb{N}$.
-It follows that as long as the real and imaginary parts of $\sigma$ and $\tau$ are not related by the same rational, our expression for the index is well-defined.
-We stress that this complicated behavior should cancel out in the full expression, since the full index should admit these specializations.
-We also note that the restriction on the $p,q$ dependence for the summands is complementary to the Bethe Ansatz formula for the superconformal index, which is precisely defined for $p^m=q^n$ \cite{Benini:2018mlo,Lezcano:2021qbj,Benini:2021ano}.
+It follows that as long as the real and imaginary parts of $\sigma$ and $\tau$ are not related by the same rational, our expression for the index is well-defined.\footnote{Note that this restriction is complementary to the Bethe Ansatz formula for the superconformal index, which is precisely defined for $p^m=q^n$ \cite{Benini:2018mlo,Lezcano:2021qbj,Benini:2021ano}.} A particularly simple example that guarantees this is

+This special case is also natural from the point of view of a localization computation of the index in that the background geometry, a so--called Hopf surface, preserves four supercharges (as opposed to two) \cite{Closset:2013vra}.
+We stress that the complicated analytic behavior of the summands should cancel out in the full expression, since the index should admit these specializations.

 It would be extremely interesting if our expression for the full index admits a simplification meeting (some of) the criteria specified at the end of Section \ref{ssec:bmn-mcd}.
-Such an expression could perhaps simplify the analytic structure and suggest a physical interpretation, as we have experienced in the case of the Macdonald index.
+Such an expression could perhaps simplify the analytic structure and suggest a physical interpretation, as in the case of the Macdonald index.
 We also expect that a simplified expression, if it exists, will shed light on the TQFT formulation of the general superconformal index \cite{Gadde:2011uv} (see also \cite{Razamat:2013qfa}).
 This expectation is based on Section \ref{ssec:comparison-tqft}, where we observed that the simplified expression for the Macdonald index can be viewed as a resummation of the TQFT expression.

 We end this section with some comments on the modular properties of the expression.
 First, apart from the fact that the elliptic hypergeometric summands ${}_4W^{(k)}_3(\vec{\mathpzc{a}}_i;p;q;p)$ are well-poised, they are also elliptically balanced (see Appendix \ref{sapp:ell-hypergeom}).
 This implies, by Theorem 3 of \cite{Spiridonov32002}, that the functions are modular invariant in the following sense.
 If we set $y_i=e^{2\pi i \Delta_i}$, $p=e^{2\pi i\sigma}$, $q=e^{2\pi i\tau}$, and define